mindreframer/golang-devops-stuff/protocol/PROTOCOL.md

         string Value<>;
     }

-### Index (Type = 1)
+### Index (Type = 1) and Index Update (Type = 6)

-The Index message defines the contents of the senders repository.
-An Index message MUST be sent by each node immediately upon connection.
+The Index and Index Update messages define the contents of the senders repository.
+An Index message represents the full contents of the repository and thus supersedes any previous index.
+An Index Update amends an existing index with new information, not affecting any entries not included in the message.
+An Index Update MAY NOT be sent unless preceded by an Index, unless a non-zero Max Version has been announced for the given repository by the peer node.

+An Index or Index Update message MUST be sent for each repository included in the Cluster Config message, and MUST be sent before any other message referring to that repository.
 A node with no data to advertise MUST send an empty Index message (a file list of zero length).
 If the repository contents change from non-empty to empty, an empty Index message MUST be sent.
 There is no response to the Index message.

 #### Graphical Representation